aaren/thesis/chapters/05-turbulence-wave-subtraction.md

 At higher frequencies it becomes increasingly difficult to resolve the peaks.
-@harris1978 gives the resolution bandwidth of a single spectral line (using a 6.0dB drop from the peak) for several window functions in @table:window- bandwidth.
+@harris1978 gives the resolution bandwidth of a single spectral line (using a 6.0dB drop from the peak) for several window functions in @table:window-bandwidth.
 A pair of equal amplitude peaks must be separated by at least this bandwidth if they are to be resolved.
 Unequal peaks may require a significantly larger separation.

 | Window     | resolution bandwidth (6dB)  |